Rolduc: Description

 The cloisters are largely 18th century.
 The abbey has a richly decorated Rococo library with an important collection of books.
 During the Middle Ages, the Rolduc library was one of the most famous libraries in the Meuse region.
 The history of the abbey was recorded in the so-called Annales Rodenses, a chronicle about the years 1104 through 1157.

 The interior painting above the altar is by the Nazarene movement painter Matthias Goebbels.

+Monastery garden, cemetery, and wooded surroundings

+Rolduc is located amidst a wooded area near the small river Worm.
+On its own grounds, there are the cloister courtyard (behind the abbey church, with a remnant of the Romanesque cloister), the monastery garden (with two garden houses dating from around 1700), and the walled monastery cemetery (with a neo-Gothic cemetery chapel with a Calvary group).
+In the immediate vicinity, noteworthy are a small grove with ponds, the valley of the Vrouwezijp, and several old avenues (including the Chemin d'Abbaye).